gustabot42/spaceview/README.rst

         "spaceview.middleware.SpaceviewMiddleware"
     ]

-create the variable SPACEVIEW_SPACES as a list of space views
+create the variable SPACEVIEW_SPACES as a list of SpaceViews clases

     # settings.py
     ...